seyerjo/fa2trakt/README.md

 ## Known Issues 🐛

-- The extension's functionality is critically dependent on the HTML structure of FilmAffinity.
-Significant changes to the FilmAffinity website could impact title extraction, button placement, and overall extension operation.
+- The extension's functionality is dependent on the HTML structure of FilmAffinity.
+Significant changes to the FilmAffinity website could impact title extraction and button placement.

 ## Future Enhancements 💡